onzfonz/comp227/src/content/1/en/part1a.md

 }
 ```

-(Note: `export` at the bottom is left out in these *examples*, now and in the future.
+(Notice `export` at the bottom is left out in these *examples*, now and in the future.
 We still need **`export` for the code to work.**)

 We have defined a new component `Greet` and used it inside the component `App`.